 In terms of budget, count between £80 and £180 ($110 and $245) for a quality spreadsheet.

-When it comes to developing a financial forecast for the creation of a business, calling on a consultant or a chartered accountant is usually a surefire way to ensure that your project is in the hands of a specialist.
+When it comes to creating a financial forecast for the creation of a business, calling on a consultant or a chartered accountant is usually a surefire way to ensure that your project is in the hands of a specialist.

 Each element is carefully studied, the accounting figures are accurate and the specificities of your individual project are taken into account.

-Be careful, however, to choose someone who has an in-depth knowledge of your sector, otherwise his expertise will not offer any real added value beyond doing the data entry.
+Be careful, however, to choose someone who has an in-depth knowledge of your sector, otherwise, his expertise will not offer any real added value beyond doing the data entry.

 Also be aware that an initial financial forecast often needs to be modified, especially after contacting banks and other investors.
-However, with each modification made to your forecast will come a charge, which means that this type of solution can quickly become quite expensive.
+However, each modification made to your forecast will come to a charge, which means that this type of solution can quickly become quite expensive.

 A cost-efficient solution would be to make the first draft of your forecast yourself and have it reviewed by a consultant/accountant.
 This requires less work for the consultant and therefore results in a lower invoice.